martin-t/cvars/README.md

 The repo is organized as a cargo workspace for the main functionality, with consoles and benchmarks as separate crates - see `Cargo.toml` for the technical reasons.

 - **Testing:** Use `cargo test` in the root directory to test everything in the workspace.
-To test the consoles, you have to `cd` into their directories and run `cargo test` there.
+To test the consoles, `cd` into their directories and run `cargo test` there.

+- **Debugging**:
+  - Use `cargo expand --package cvars-macros --example testing-fnlike` to see what the proc macros generate.
+There is a similar file for derive macros.
+You can use `println!` and `dbg!` in the macros as well.
+  - The expanded code won't compile but the end of the output will contain errors that can help you track down what's wrong with the generated code: `cargo expand --package cvars-macros --example testing-fnlike > cvars-macros/examples/testing-expanded.rs && cargo build --package cvars-macros --example testing-expanded && rm cvars-macros/examples/testing-expanded.rs`

 - **Benchmarking:** Run `./bench.sh` in `cvars-bench-compile-time` to benchmark incremental compile time when using the proc macros.

-- **Debugging**: Edit `cvars-macros/examples/testing-fnlike.rs` and run `cargo expand --package cvars-macros --example testing-fnlike` to see what the proc macros generate.
-There is s similar file for derive macros.
-You can use `println!` and `dbg!` in the macros as well.

 - **Useful commands**: [cargo-llvm-lines](https://github.com/dtolnay/cargo-llvm-lines) and [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).
 Use either of them in `cvars-bench-compile-time` (e.g. e.g. `cargo llvm-lines --features fnlike,cvars-1000`) to find out which functions generate a lot of LLVM IR and which compile to a lot of code.
 This is a good indicator of what is causing long compile times.
 LLVM IR is a bit more important because it better indicates how much work the backend has to do.